Harper homers, hears “MVP!” chants as Phillies beat Braves

-Hitless over five at-bats this season after signing a $330 million, 13-year deal, Harper crushed Jesse Biddle’s fastball 465 feet with two outs in the seventh.
-Fans gave Harper a standing ovation and chanted “MVP!
-MVP!”
+Harper, swinging Williams’ stick after a slow start to the season, crushed Jesse Biddle’s fastball 465 feet with two outs in the seventh.
+Fans gave Harper a standing ovation, hollering and clapping in a fashion rare for March baseball.

 After getting high fives in the dugout, Harper climbed out for a curtain call, throwing both fists in the air and shouting “Let’s go!”